Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ```

 All the values are divided to normalize the inputs to the neural network to
 the range [-1,1].
-(The number five is used because the platform is 10 units
+(The platform is a square which reaches from positions -5 to +5
-across.)
+thereby having an edge length of 10 units.)

 In total, the state observation contains 6 values and we need to use the
 continuous state space when we get around to setting the Brain properties: